Contents

 • The OPRID you create for the node should have a clear naming standard like {ORG_PREFIX}_{APP_NAME}_NODEUSER.
 For example, CHG_SSOSYSTEM_NODE_USER.

 • This OPRID should not have rights to login to the system.
-Do not grant any WEBLIB security.
+Do not grant any weblib security.

 • This OPRID should not have a password on PSOPRDEFN.